afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 **Code is the cost of getting that business impact**.
 It is what gets in the way between us and creating that value.

-It is just the best way we could come up with – for now.
+Code is the best way we could come up with to achieve this goal – for now.

 "Wait, what?" you might ask.
 Well, there are several "costs" involved when creating software.
 The cost of writing it.
 Of maintaining it.
 Even the cost of understanding past code.
 The **opportunity cost** of writing a piece of software instead of that other one.